litexlang/litex-official-documents/Homepage.md

 ## Litex: The First Formal Language Learnable in 1–2 Hours

-*Visit [Official Website](https://litexlang.com/) to learn more about Litex.
-Our community is on [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).
-Visit [Tutorial](https://litexlang.com/doc/Tutorial/Introduction) to learn how to use Litex and try some examples.
-Source code of Litex is on [Github](https://github.com/litexlang/golitex).
-Source of tutorial is on [Github](https://github.com/litexlang/litex-tutorial).
-Complete [challenges](https://litexlang.com/collaboration) on the Litex website, or collaborate on a partner project — earn impact rewards!
-Visit [Start](https://litexlang.com/doc/Start) to start using Litex (online, locally, in Python, in Jupyter Notebook, etc.).*
+_Simplicity is the ultimate sophistication._

+_– Leonardo da Vinci_

-Litex is a simple and intuitive formal language for coding reasoning.
+[Litex](https://litexlang.com/) is a simple and intuitive formal language for coding reasoning.
 It ensures every step of your reasoning is correct, and is actually the first reasoning formal language (or formal language for short) that can be learned by anyone in 1–2 hours, even without math or programming background.

 Scaling formal reasoning has several meanings: 1.
 Scaling the number of people who can use formal reasoning; 2.
 Scaling the complexity of the problems that can be solved by formal reasoning.
 3. Scaling AI to perform formal reasoning.